| Where: | Coventry at the Cathedral ruins (Formerly London - Starting at Bankside near the Globe Theatre and processing to Borough Market) |

-October Plenty was a harvest festival celebration of the bounty of autumn and was a fusion of old customs with modern street theatre.
-It was held each October, starting outside the Globe Theatre on Bankside in London, and it took place whatever the weather, free of charge.
-Traditional figures were there such as the Corn Queene, Hobby Horse and Berry Man, the autumnal incarnation of the green man complete with an apple tree.
-The proceedings got underway with a procession which wound its way to Borough Market followed by dancing, performances of plays and seasonal fare including cider.
-As the event was organised by professional actors the standard was very high!
-There were competitions for all ages, a story-telling orchard, singing and dancing and at the end the Corn Queene was dismantled and her many component parts were flung to the crowd (we took home a turnip!).
+October Plenty is a harvest festival celebration of the bounty of autumn and is a fusion of old customs with modern street theatre.
+It was held in London each October until 2025, starting outside the Globe Theatre on Bankside in London, and it took place whatever the weather, free of charge.
+In 2025 it’s moved to Coventry so all the traditional figures should be there such as the Corn Queene, Hobby Horse and Berry Man, the autumnal incarnation of the green man complete with an apple tree.
+The proceedings get underway with a procession which when in London wound its way to Borough Market followed by dancing, performances of plays and seasonal fare including cider.
+As the event is organised by professional actors the standard is very high!
+There are competitions for all ages, a story-telling orchard, singing and dancing and at the end the Corn Queene is dismantled and her many component parts are flung to the crowd (we took home a turnip!).

 Helpful Hints